Virtual localization revisited: Fixed loci of group actions on algebraic stacks

 Let us now turn our attention to the morphism $\varepsilon : X^{hG} \to X$.
 In general, it is not a closed immersion or even a monomorphism (\examref{exam:uf0pb1hp1}).
 We begin with the following statement (we thank M.~Romagny for providing the idea for the proof).

 \begin{prop} Suppose $S$ is locally noetherian and $G$ has smooth and connected fibres over $S$.
-Let $X$ be a derived $1$-Artin stack with $G$-action, which is locally of finite type over $S$ with finite stabilizers.
+Let $X$ be a derived quasi-DM stack with $G$-action, which is locally of finite type over $S$.
 Then the canonical morphism $\varepsilon : X^{hG} \to X$ is essentially proper\footnote{ I.e., it is locally of finite type and satisfies the valuative criterion for properness.
 Thus essentially proper $+$ quasi-compact $\Rightarrow$ proper.
-See \cite[IV\textsubscript{4}, Rem.~18.10.20]{EGA}. }. \end{prop} \begin{proof} Since $(-)^{hG}$ commutes with classical truncation, we may assume that $X$ is classical.
-Since $\varepsilon$ is separated and locally of finite presentation \cite{RomagnyFixedMult,FixedLocusRomagny}, it will suffice to show that for every discrete valuation ring $R$ with fraction field $K$ and every commutative solid arrow diagram
+See \cite[IV\textsubscript{4}, Rem.~18.10.20]{EGA}. }. \end{prop} \begin{proof} Since $\varepsilon$ is separated and locally of finite presentation \cite{RomagnyFixedMult,FixedLocusRomagny}, it will suffice to show that for every discrete valuation ring $R$ with fraction field $K$ and every commutative solid arrow diagram

 there exists a dashed arrow making the total diagram commute.
 This amounts to showing that for every $R$-point $x$ of $X$ and any group-theoretic section $\sigma_K$ of the morphism $\alpha_K : \uAut_\sX(x_K) \to G_K$ \eqref{eq:evvTWDTvdYQvm}, there exists a section